 Another year of riding.
 Another year of life!

-Slowly, many of the events that disappeared in 2020 started to come back in 2021, and more in 2022.
-Some were old, some were new.
+Slowly, many of the events that disappeared in 2020 started to come back in 2021, and even more in 2022 as some of those old ones resurfaced.
+Some never did.
+But whether or not there were events, I rode.
 Above all, it was another year of living.
 Another year of life.

 WHAT’S NOT ON THE LIST

 Events that have become regular on my schedule disappeared this year.
 The Livestrong Challenge, after a two-year hiatus, returned but on the same date as Phil’s Cookie Gran Fondo so I could not attend.
 Sadly, I had no involvement with the Texas4000.
 The Ride to Conquer Cancer (Richmond, Va.) and the Alpine Loop Gran Fondo (Harrisonburg, Va.), but closed this year, and are uncertain whether they will return in 2023.
 And I think my annual Somerset to Punxsutawney (Pa.) rides are all in the past.

 MY TOP TEN CYCLING MOMENTS/MEMORIES

 (In no particular order)